What to Wear for a Professional Headshot: 10 Best Practices [2026]

 7. Hair and Makeup: Keep It Natural and Neat

 Your hair should look neat but not overly styled.
-Stick to a hairstyle you’re comfortable with, as this will help you look more authentic and relaxed in the photo.
-Keep longer hair away from your face to avoid casting shadows and distracting from your expression.
+Stick to a hairstyle you're comfortable with, as this will help you look more authentic and relaxed in the photo.
+Keep longer hair away from your shoulders to avoid casting shadows and distracting from the shot.
 For facial hair, a clean shave or well-groomed beard looks best.

-Makeup should be minimal and natural-looking, enhancing your features rather than overpowering them.
-Neutral tones and soft highlights can bring out your features without looking too “done up.”
+Makeup should be minimal and natural-looking, enhancing your natural look rather than overpowering it.
+Neutral tones and soft highlights can bring out your best qualities without looking too "done up."

 8. Background and Lighting